Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 Best for: Families with older kids and teens, families who can do without swim beaches

-Cabo is the southern tip of the Baja peninsula.
+Cabo is the southern tip of Baja.
 Stunning desert-meets-ocean landscape, world-class fishing, pricey resorts, very dry climate.
-Important caveat: most Cabo beaches in the Hotel Corridor are NOT swimmable - the Pacific surf is too rough.
+The caveat that nobody says loudly enough: most Cabo beaches in the Hotel Corridor are NOT swimmable.
+The Pacific surf is too rough and there are riptide warnings on the sand.
 The exception is Medano Beach near downtown Cabo San Lucas, which is calm and family-friendly.

 Pros: easy direct flights from US west coast, low rain risk, gorgeous landscape, good food, golf, fishing for older kids.
 Cons: most beaches not swimmable for kids, pricier than other Mexico beach destinations, far less to do for younger kids than for adults.